United States congressional hearing: Field hearings

 Field hearings are Congressional hearings held outside Washington.
 The formal authority for field hearings is found implicitly in the chamber rules.
 Senate Rule XXVI, paragraph 1 states that a committee "is authorized to hold hearings … at such times and places during the sessions, recesses, and adjourned periods of the Senate" as it sees fit.
 Otherwise, there is no distinction between field hearings and those held in Washington.
 In the 106th Congress, for example, the Committee on Commerce held a field hearing in Bellingham, Washington, on a liquid pipeline explosion in that city, and the Committee on Energy and Natural Resources held a field hearing in Albuquerque, New Mexico, on a bill to review the ability of the National Laboratories to meet Department of Energy standards.
 While field hearings involve some matters different from Washington hearings, most of the procedural requirements are the same.
 However, funding for committee travel must meet regulations established by the Senate Committee on Rules and Administration.

+Ad-hoc and shadow hearings

+Ad-hoc congressional hearings may be called by any member of Congress to focus on any particular topic, and may be held inside a congressional committee room (if available) or in the field.

+Shadow hearings, a type of ad-hoc hearing, are held by the minority party, usually minority members of a congressional committee, in the style of congressional hearings in order to promote the views of the minority party and highlight witness testimony which may not receive as favorable a reception in a formal congressional hearing of a sitting committee.
+A shadow hearing does not usually feature members from the majority party, including ranking members.
+From the 104th to 109th Congresses, the Democratic minority held shadow hearings to highlight their inability to define the agendas of hearings under the Republican majority, and also held such hearings in the 112th and 119th Congresses, while Republicans held shadow hearings in the 111th Congress to protest the Affordable Care Act.